-- Advise smokers to quit
+- advise smokers and tobacco users to quit

-- · Offer smoking cessation strategies
+- · offer smoking cessation strategies

-- Offer medical assistance with smoking cessation
+- offer cessation medications

-As a reminder, the following smoking and tobacco-use counseling codes are reimbursable CPT codes and covered benefits for MHP members.
-Please be sure you document in your medical records and bill for tobacco cessation counseling services.
+The following smoking and tobacco-use counseling codes are reimbursable CPT codes and covered benefits for McLaren members.
+Please document in your medical records and bill for tobacco cessation counseling services.

-- 99406 Smoking and tobacco-use cessation counseling Intermediate > 3-10 minutes - 99407 Smoking and tobacco-use cessation counseling Intensive > 10 minutes
+- 99406 Smoking and tobacco-use cessation counseling Intermediate > 3 10 minutes - 99407 Smoking and tobacco-use cessation counseling- Intensive > 10 minutes

-MHP's 2016 Consumer Assessment Survey (which is a random sample of MHP adult members) indicates that of the members surveyed only:
+McLaren's 2017 Consumer Assessment Survey (which is a random sample of McLaren adult members) indicates that of the members surveyed only:

-- 78 percent indicated that a medical professional had advised them to quit smoking - 47 percent were offered smoking cessation strategies - 59 percent were offered medical assistance with smoking cessation
+- 77 percent indicated that a medical professional had advised them to quit smoking - 48 percent were offered smoking cessation strategies - 55 percent were offered cessation medications

-Formulary medications that are available to assist members in their efforts to stop smoking are Chantix®, Nicotine Gum, Nicotine Lozenges, Nicotine Patches, Nicotrol® and Zyban®.
-The use of Combination Therapy for tobacco cessation is allowed and prior authorization is not required.
+Formulary medications that are available to assist members in their efforts to stop smoking are Chantix, [®] Nicotine gum, Nicotine lozenges, Nicotine patches, Nicotrol [®] and Zyban. [®] The use of combination therapy for tobacco cessation is allowed and prior authorization is not required.

-In addition, MHP is pleased to offer the Michigan Tobacco Quitline, in conjunction with the American Cancer Society.
-Eligible MHP members who are ready to quit smoking will receive help by calling the Quitline.
-MHP members can access the Quitline FREE of charge by calling (800) QUIT-NOW or (800) 784-8669.
+McLaren is pleased to offer the Michigan Tobacco Quitline, in conjunction with the American Cancer Society.
+Eligible McLaren members who are ready to quit smoking receive help by calling the Quitline.
+McLaren members can access the Quitline FREE of charge by calling (800) QUIT-NOW or (800) 784-8669.
 The program offers an initial readiness assessment, self-help materials and enrollment in telephonic counseling.